KaterinaLupacheva/ramonak.io/content/posts/2019-12-17--Vaadin-Keycloak-7.md

 ## Conclusion

 That’s it!
 We’ve implemented the basic integration of Spring Boot app, Vaadin App and Keycloak server.
 We’ve done the minimum required configuration tweeks, so the whole system was fully functioning.

 The complete source code of the project is available in [this GitHub repository](https://github.com/KaterinaLupacheva/spring-boot-vaadin-keycloak-demo).

+If you'd like to learn how to use Spring Security with JWT, checkout [this tutorial](https://www.toptal.com/spring/spring-security-tutorial).